mighdoll/thimbleberry/doc/Utilities.md

 - `withTimestampGroup()` - create a multi-span covering the time from the first underlying span to the last underlying span.
-Note that the group time is not the sum of the underlying span times (in the likely case that the GPU execution has gaps or overlaps when executing th underlying shaders).
+Note that the group time is not the sum of the underlying span times (in the likely case that the GPU execution has gaps or overlaps when executing the underlying shaders).
 ## Shader Components

 [shadercomponent]: ../src/shader-util/ShaderComponent.ts